njw235/Gridless-SR/README.md

 R files:

-1. timecomparison.R - This file contains the implementation for comparing the runtime and performance of the grid version of the support reduction algorithm for AR(1) chains with and without the low-degree polynomial approximation
+1. time_comparison.R - This file contains the implementation for comparing the runtime and performance of the grid version of the support reduction algorithm for AR(1) chains with and without the low-degree polynomial approximation

 Julia files: